 TWO WEBSITES FOR ADVICE

 If you live in America and you have no debts -You Are Rich.
 By analyzing the tax code and looking at personal finance through the lens of financial independence, you can develop your own advanced strategies, spreadsheets and freedom.
 All this talk about retiring is nonsense.
 Retirement means you’re beginning to end.
 You should never retire.
 What you should do is run your business on your terms.
 Business means work on what you like doing.
 Take time off any time, work from anywhere.
 If you own a Home that IS a business.
 Why do you live like a financial slave and let politicians get you to vote against your own interests?
 You never put diesel in your gas engine so what is there to not understand?

 Mr. Money Mustache

 The whole country seems to be displaying the same odd behavior: living ridiculously, beyond their means while thinking they are completely normal, and then being baffled when they have no money left over to buy their own freedom.
 All while being so busy that they didn’t even have time to investigate the science behind this behavior.
 This is achieved not through luck or amazing skill, but simply by living a lifestyle about 50% less expensive.
 The economy is made for to you to think you can "live the dream" even though your broke.

 At the grocery store you get 9 items and come out with 12 bags.
 Plastic.
 It's everywhere and nobody cares.
 It's been this way since the beginning of time.
 Only a small group of people are aware.
-Here is Professor John Boik on the bigger picture with his "Systems Approach" to us humans living beyond our means.
+Here is Professor John Boik on the bigger picture with his "Systems Approach" to us humans living long eating wrong, clueless, beyond our means.
 We need to do what he's talking about BEFORE super AI gets here and does it for us (to us) in a way we don't really like, prefer.

 Engineer Data Scientist John Boik Interview